jenkinsci/jenkins/README.md

 - Static code analysis
 - Deployment

-Execute repetitive tasks, save time, and optimize your development process with Jenkins.
+Execute repetitive tasks, save time and optimize your development process with Jenkins.

 # Downloads
 Non-source downloads such as WAR files and several Linux packages can be found on our [Mirrors].